Email: elre@princeton.edu

 My previous academic story includes:

-If you are a Princeton student and would like to talk, please email me to set up a meeting, I am happy to meet with you.
+If you have any research question, please email me, I will do my best to reply.
 If you are looking to apply for a PhD program, you should apply directly to the department.
-Sorry that I do not reply to the outside emails about applying for our PhD program.
+Sorry that I do not reply to the emails about applying for our PhD program.

 My first name is the Russian version of Elizabeth.
 I like all versions of my name: please call me Liza, Lisa, Eliza, or Elizabeth, whatever you like the best.
 In case you were curious, Elizaveta is pronounced as "Ye (like in yellow) - lee - zah - VYE - tah".
 Standard pronunciation of Liza is "LEE - zuh".